johnjohndoe/NetMap/NodeXL/ReadMe.txt

 Common
 ------
-Contains classes that are used by two or more Visual Studio projects but not contained in a shared assembly.
+Classes that are used by two or more projects but not compiled into a shared assembly.
 The classes are linked to the projects via the Add as Link option in Visual Studio's Add Existing Item dialog.

 Core
 ----
-Visual Studio project, contains core classes representing graphs, vertices, and edges.
+Class library project.
+Contains core classes representing graphs, vertices, and edges.

 Documents